Undergraduate

 BESc in Integrated Engineering

-Core Pillars of the Integrated Engineering Program at Western
+The Integrated Engineering Program at Western University

 - Core Pillar I: Integrated Systems Design, Modelling, Simulation, and Analysis